eeemarv/eland/README.md

 * Resize all image files from folders msgpictures and userpictures (image files in eLAS were up to 2MB) at least down to 200kB, but keep the same filename (the extension may be renamed to one of jpg, JPG, jpeg, JPEG).
 Upload the image files to your S3 bucket (no directory path.
 The image files are prefixed automatically in the next step).
+Make the image files public.
-* Go with a browser to your website to path /cron/init.php The image files get renamed with a new hash and orphaned files will be cleaned up.
+* Log in with admin rights to your website and go to path /cron/init.php The image files get renamed with a new hash and orphaned files will be cleaned up.
 The files get prefixed with the schema name and the user or message id.
 All extensions become jpg.
     i.e   abc_u_41_c533e0ef9491c7c0b22fdf4a385ab47e1bb49eec.jpg
           abc_m_71_a84d14fb1bfbd1f9426a2a9ca5f5525d1e46f15e.jpg